aabbtree77/auth-starter-backend/README.md

-> "Sad thoughts come to me when I look in a cupboard full of biochemistry books.
-I realise that the cupboard will last much longer than the contents of the books in it." - Bolesław Skarżyński (1901-1963)
+> "Sad thoughts come to me when I look in a bookcase full of biochemistry books.
+I realise that the bookcase will last much longer than the contents of the books in it." - Bolesław Skarżyński (1901-1963)

 # Introduction

-This is the backend part of a session-based user name and password authentication whose frontend is released in [this github repository](https://github.com/aabbtree77/auth-starter-frontend).
+This is the backend part of a session-based user name and password authentication with a [frontend](https://github.com/aabbtree77/auth-starter-frontend).

 The stack is Bun, SQLite via Drizzle, Hono, TypeScript.